austindelgado/.vim/README.md

-For consitent settings across workstations
+For consistent settings across workstations

 1. Clone this repository into home directory
 2. Vim will look her by default, so nothing to change there